Using this item and referring to it is encouraged, and please use it in presentations, web pages, newspapers, blogs and reports.

 Park Ranger, Chitwan National Park, Nepal

-The Chitwan National Park (CNP) is a world heritage property, and it also contains a Ramsar Site – Beeshazari Tal in its buffer zone.
-The CNP has a history of over 3 decades in park management and a rich experience in resolving conflicts between the park and the people.
+The Chitwan National Park (CNP) is a world heritage site, and it also includes a Ramsar Site – Beeshazari Tal in its buffer zone.
+The CNP has a history of over three decades in park management and extensive experience in resolving conflicts between the park and the people.
 It is a rich natural area in the Terai, the subtropical southern part of Nepal.
 A total of 68 species of mammals, 544 species of birds, 56 species of herpetofauna and 126 species of fish have been recorded in the park.
-The park is especially renowned for its protection of One Horned Rhinoceros, Royal Bengal Tiger and Gharial Crocodile
+The park is especially renowned for its protection of One Horned Rhinoceros, Royal Bengal Tiger and Gharial Crocodile.